LM-1 Certificate of Participation

 Bob's son found my LM-1 page on the Internet in October 2010 and forwarded a picture of his father's LM-1 square:

 Based on the tank's description (spherical .9m titanium tank), I have concluded that this is the LM's supercritical helium (SHe) tank.
 Both the Grumman History Center and Scott Sullivan, author of Virtual LM, have told me that the SHe tank was the only spherical tank in the descent stage of that approximate diameter.
-Additional information about the LM SHe tank can be found in A Cryogenic Helium Pressurization System for the Lunar Excursion Module (which is part of Proceedings of the Conference on Propellant Tank Pressurization and Stratification, Volume 1).
+Additional information about the LM SHe tank can be found in A Cryogenic Helium Pressurization System for the Lunar Excursion Module.
 Some background information, as well as a diagram of the tank, is available in Pressure Rise Rates of the LM-10 Supercritical Helium SHe Tank.